 As for the antics themselves, they’re not going to blow anyone away, but they do offer a few decisive strengths.

 Ultimately, though, it’s the way these attitudes contrast and bounce off each other that make things endearing, and it also leads to the occasional bit of genuinely solid comedy.
-Most of the gags revolve around Sana making a naïve comment because she’s still learning and/or Zouroku’s stubborn nature.
+Most of the gags revolve around Sana getting confused or making a naïve comment because she’s still learning and/or Zouroku’s stubborn nature.
 While comedic subject matter itself is highly subjective, the show does fairly well in terms of setup and delivery.
-The jokes are fairly infrequent (I wouldn’t call this a comedy-focused series), but the ones it has are rarely predictable, well-timed, and never overbearing, nor do they get hammered in and outstay their welcome as if viewers are too stupid to “get it” (that last issue is a particular pet peeve of mine, so well played, AtoZ).
+The jokes are fairly infrequent (I wouldn’t call this a comedy-focused series), but the ones it has are rarely predictable, well-timed, and never overbearing, nor do they get hammered in and outstay their welcome as if viewers are too stupid to “get it” otherwise (that last issue is a particular pet peeve of mine, so well played, AtoZ).

 “Don’t stand on the chair!” will go down as a favourite of mine with the context in which it was said.

 So, are these slice of life portions enough to save the show?

 Like I said, they may be the more decent parts, but I wouldn’t call them exceptional.
 The show’s one real strength – its comedy – is sorely underutilized, and about a third of the show still consists mainly of poorly-written and almost entirely failed attempts at drama, action and suspense, so by the time it finally gets comfortable, its integrity is already compromised.